Get Support for Singleness & Your Dating Journey

 A Special Note on Dating Apps

-I met my husband on a dating app called Hinge, and I think that, done right, dating apps can be a ton of fun!
+I met my husband on a dating app, and I think that, done right, dating apps can be a ton of fun!
 More and more, this is how people are meeting.
 Research shows that in some demographics, more than half of single people are on dating apps.
 I love supporting people as they navigate dating apps.
 Approach it as a research project.
 While marriage is one possible outcome, other outcomes are learning more about yourself, growing in social skills and assertiveness, encouraging someone else, and just having a good time.

 The head and the heart don’t speak the same language.
 But therapy can help interpret between the two.